andsens/bootstrap-vz/CONTRIBUTING.md

 * Make any changes you want/need.
 * Commit your changes.
 * Squash the commits if needed.
-For instance, it is fine if you have multiple commits describing atomic units of work, but theres no reason to have many commits just because of corrected typos.
+For instance, it is fine if you have multiple commits describing atomic units of work, but there's no reason to have many little commits just because of corrected typos.
 * Push to your fork, preferable on a topic branch.

 By this moment, there are two paths that you have to consider: